dag-andersen/argocd-diff-preview/README.md

 ![](./images/flow_dark.png)

-The safest way to render your Helm Charts and Kustomize Overlays is to let ArgoCD render them for you.
+The safest way to make changes to you Helm Charts and Kustomize Overlays in your GitOps repository is to let ArgoCD render them for you.
 This can be done by spinning up an ephemeral cluster in your automated pipelines.
+Since the diff is rendered by Argo CD itself, it is as accurate as possible.

 The implementation is actually quite simple.
 It just follows the steps below:

-#### 10 steps
+#### 10 Steps
 1. Start a local cluster
 2. Install ArgoCD
 3. Add the required credentials (git credentials, image pull secrets, etc.)
 4. Fetch all ArgoCD application files on your PR branch
-   - Point their `targetRevision` to the Pull Request branch.
+   - Point their `targetRevision` to the Pull Request branch
    - Remove the `syncPolicy` from the application (to avoid the application to sync locally)
 1. Apply the modified applications to the cluster
 2. Let ArgoCD do its magic
-3. Extract the rendered manifests from the ArgoCD server.
+3. Extract the rendered manifests from the ArgoCD server
 4. Repeat steps 4–7 for the base branch (main branch)
-5. Create a diff between the manifests rendered from each branch.
+5. Create a diff between the manifests rendered from each branch
 6. Display the diff in the PR

 ## Features